Enrique MacDonnell: Retirement and return

 In 1800, MacDonnell was in Spain and the following year, he retired from the navy with the honorary use of his uniform and rank.

 He wrote the Coordinated offensive plan of land and sea against the United States of America in 1804.
-In was submitted to Minister Dom Grandallana, returned apparently unread or uncommented upon.
+It was submitted to Minister Dom Grandallana, returned apparently unread or uncommented upon.
 The plan submitted to the Spanish Admiralty for a full-scale war and invasion of the United States, involving naval and ground battles.
 Spain was becoming increasingly concerned at the growth of American power.
 The Third Coalition and the 1808 French destruction of the Spanish naval fleet saw this plan withdrawn.

 In 1805 MacDonnell came out of retirement and rejoined the navy and fought at the Battle of Trafalgar commanding the 100-gun Rayo.
-After the battle he led a daring rescue mission of to recapture Spanish and France ships taken during the battle.
-This rescue freed four ships and 3,000 prisoners including Vice-Admiral Álava.
-This sortie also captured 150 English sailors and that enabled the Spanish and French to negotiate a prisoner swap days later.
+After the battle, he led a sortie alongside Julien Cosmao to try and recapture Spanish and French ships captured during the battle.
+They managed to recapture two prizes that had been abandoned by the British, but lost three ships of the line (including Rayo) and one recaptured prize in the storm that followed the battle.
+Three more prizes rose up against their prize crews and tried to sail back to Spain, though only one managed to do so.
+The sortie also captured 150 members of British prize crews, which resulted in a prisoner exchange between the Spanish and French and the British several days later.
 He was promoted to rear-admiral the following fortnight on 8 November.

 Battle of Trafalgar

-In 1804, Federico Carlos Gravina y Nápoli was short of experienced officers and MacDonnell volunteered to come out of retirement.
+In 1804, Federico Gravina was short of senior officers and MacDonnell volunteered to come out of retirement.
 Both men wrote to the Spanish admiralty at the same time seeking his reappointment.
 MacDonnell offered to take any rank the navy considered suitable but he was reinstated as commodore.
 Gravina appointed him commodore of Rayo.

 Before the battle itself, a war council meeting of the fourteen leading Franco-Spanish admirals and commodores was held on Pierre-Charles Villeneuve's ship in Cadiz's port.
 MacDonnell, a French speaker, was chosen as one of the seven senior Spanish naval officers on the Spanish side.
 It was a meeting that got very argumentative with raised voices.

 Despite Spanish warnings, Villeneuve in command of the combined fleet, decided to put to sea on 21 October.
 On leaving port the fleet encountered Nelson's fleet which attacked and began the Battle of Trafalgar.
 At the battle Rayo was positioned in the rearguard.
 Due to the weak wind conditions Rayo initially found it difficult to turn to join the battle.
 Later MacDonnell ignored the orders of the French commodore in charge of the rearguard, and was one of only two ships from the rearguard that turned back to join the centre of battle.

 Rayo had four deaths during the battle and its mast was seriously damaged.
 After the battle at sunset Rayo escaped capture and MacDonnell was the highest ranking Spanish officer to escape the battle uninjured and return to Cadiz.